The National Cervical Screening Program

-Beginning on 1 December 2017 the Pap test will be replaced by a new cervical screening test.
+On 1 December 2017, the cervical screening test replaced the Pap test.
 Women aged 25 to 74 years are eligible to participate in the National Cervical Screening Program (NCSP).

-The new cervical screening test is expected to protect up to 30 per cent more women from cervical cancer.
+The cervical screening test will protect up to 30 per cent more women from cervical cancer.

-The new test is more effective because it detects HPV, a common virus that can cause cervical cell abnormalities that in rare cases may develop into cervical cancer.
+The cervical screening test is highly effective because it detects HPV, a common virus that can cause cervical cell abnormalities that in rare cases may develop into cervical cancer.

 Women 25 or older should have their first cervical screening test two years after their last Pap test, if their Pap test result was normal.

-After their first cervical screening test, women will only need to be tested every five years (instead of every two) if their results are normal and they do not have HPV.
+Once a cervical screening test has been completed, women will only need to be tested every five years (instead of every two) if their results are normal and they do not have HPV.

 Five yearly screening is safe.
 This is because it usually takes 10 to 15 years for a persistent HPV infection to develop into cervical cancer.